Boksburg Gauteng, South Africa Travel Guide

 JNB has lounges, duty-free shopping, restaurants, cafes, currency exchange, and Wi-Fi services for departing passengers.
 These amenities offer comfort during your wait.

 While Boksburg is inland, land transport links it to other parts of South Africa.
 The Gautrain connects O.R.
 Tambo (near Boksburg) to Sandton, Rosebank, and Pretoria.
 Rhodesfield Station is the closest Gautrain station to central Boksburg.
 Metrorail commuter services operate in the greater Johannesburg area, but are not recommended for tourists due to unreliability and safety concerns.
-Major intercity bus companies (Intercape, Greyhound) offer services connecting Johannesburg to other cities.
+Major intercity bus lines (Intercape, Greyhound) offer services connecting Johannesburg to other cities.
 Boksburg itself does not generally possess major long-distance bus terminals; travel to Johannesburg Park Station for connections.

 Main roads and national highways generally offer good conditions.
-Potholes could be an issue on some municipal roads.
+Potholes might be an issue on some municipal roads.
 Safety involves vigilance against hijackings (keep doors locked, windows closed), caution with roadside incidents (scams), and awareness of minibus taxis (erratic driving).
 Avoid driving long distances at night, especially in rural areas, due to poor lighting, pedestrians, and potential for crime.

 Prepare for your departure from Boksburg and O.R.
 Tambo International Airport.
 No specific departure taxes are levied directly by the South African government at aerodromes for international flights.
 These charges typically appear in the airline ticket price.
 For international flights, arrive at O.R.
 Tambo International Airport (JNB) at least 3 hours before your scheduled departure.
-For domestic flights, arrive at JNB at least 90 minutes to 2 hours before your scheduled departure.
+For domestic flights, arrive at JNB at least 90 a short time to 2 hours before your scheduled departure.

 Be prepared for aviation security checks.
 Follow all instructions from security personnel for a smooth process.